tinymce/swag/README.md

 # Swag

-This project contains various rollup and webpacl plugins that are useful when dealing with es6 modules, as well as a grunt rollup task.
+This project contains various rollup and webpack plugins that are useful when dealing with es6 modules, as well as a grunt rollup task.

 ### swag.nodeResolve